qzhuyan/paho.mqtt.c/README.branch.md

 ### New Macro 'MSQUIC' wraps mqtt over quic code

 ### New flag 'quic' in struct **networkHandles**
-The flag indicates the current connection is quic.
+The flag indicates the current network transport in use is quic.

 ### New flag 'quic' in struct **MQTTAsync_struct** for async API